jha-captech/Go-Microservice-Template/README.md

 ### Simplicity

-First and foremost, this architcture strives to be as simple as possible, but no simpler.
-Go is a brutalistic and spartan language.
+First and foremost, this architecture strives to be as simple as possible, but no simpler.
+Go is a brutalist and spartan language.
 Development in Go favors simple and obvious code, not abstractions, frameworks, or large enterprise style architectures.

 The project templates in this repo all follow a simple layered architecture, with a `cmd` folder representing executables, and an `internal` folder holding the application packages.
 More details on the architecture can be found below.

-This architecture strikes a balance between extremely lean and flat architectures that are becoming increasingly popular in the Go community, and architectures that are more familiar to engineers coming from other languages.
+This architecture strikes a balance between the extremely lean and flat architectures that are becoming more popular in the Go community, and architectures that are more familiar to engineers coming from other languages.
 This balance is struck without compromising on idomatic Go practices.

 ### Glanceability